statsig-io/docs/docs/metrics/user.md

 ---
-title: Metrics
+title: User Accounting Metrics
-sidebar_label: User Accounting Metrics
+sidebar_label: User Accounting
-slug: /metrics
+slug: /metrics/user
 ---

-# Statsig's Standard User Accounting Metrics

-From the simple definition of a daily active user, we can create an array of other user accounting metrics.
+## Definition of a Daily Active User

+Statsig automatically creates a standard set of user accounting metrics to track common product-wide engagement metrics like daily active users, new users, and retention.
+We also track more sophisticated metrics like L-ness, retention and stickiness metrics.
+All of these rely on a company-wide definition of a daily active user.
+By default, any Statsig SDK event/request (check_gate, get_config, log_event) associated with a user will automatically designate that user as being active for that day.
+You can customize this set of events.

-Notation and Conventions:
+### Notation and Conventions

 - It's common to denote the first day a (new) user was active as Day Zero (D0), and the subsequent days as D1, D2, D3...etc.
 - A weekly active user is someone who has been active within the last 7 days (0-6 days).
 This includes users who were active on each of the 7 days, and users who have only been active on a single day.
 The same definition applies to a monthly active user.
 - A user with a single session that spans midnight with qualifying events at 11:59p and 12:01a will qualify a user as being a daily active user on both days.

+# Statsig's Standard User Accounting Metrics

 | Metric Name            | Type       | Description                    |
 |------------------------|------------|--------------------------------|